Scroll to navigation

 OPTIONS

 Specifies the alignment for the FAT and the start of the cluster heap.
-The alignment argument is specified in bytes or may be specified with m/M suffix for mebibytes or k/K suffix for kibibytes and should be a power of two.
+The alignment argument is specified in bytes or may be specified with m/M suffix for mebibytes or k/K suffix for kibibytes and must be a power of two.
 Some media like SD cards need this for optimal performance and endurance, in which case alignment should be set to half of the card's native boundary unit size.
 If the card's native boundary unit size is not known, refer to the following table of boundary unit sizes recommended by the SD Card Association.

 Card Capacity Range Cluster Size Boundary Unit